 - One randomized controlled, crossover study in Australia found that including 3-4 servings of dairy a day in a Mediterranean diet lowered blood pressure and plasma triglycerides (blood lipids), and improved HDL cholesterol (also known as “good” cholesterol) and total cholesterol/HDL-C ratios in participants who were at risk for cardiovascular disease.

 So what’s the bottom line?

 Dairy does have a role in the Mediterranean diet, as well as other healthy eating patterns.
 Its nutritional package is hard to replace.
-In fact, for children ages 2-18 in the U.S., dairy is the top food source of three out of the four nutrients of concern: calcium, vitamin D, and potassium.
+In fact, for children ages 2-18 in the U.S., dairy, and particularly milk, is the top food source of three out of the four nutrients of concern: calcium, vitamin D, and potassium.

 The following Mediterranean-inspired recipes feature dairy as either the star ingredient or a component in the dish.
 Try and enjoy!